rociomer/data-sharing-perspective/README.md

 Data and scripts to generate figures for the perspective "Data sharing in chemistry: lessons learned and a case for mandating structured reaction data" by R. Mercado, S. Kearnes, and C. Coley.

 ## Environment
-Begin by creating a conda environment in which to run the following scripts:
+You can use a conda environment to run the plotting scripts in this repo.
+To set up the environment, run:
 ```
 conda create -n data-sharing-perspective seaborn -c anaconda
 conda activate data-sharing-perspective`